Fish and Wildlife Service, Interior.

 Proposed rule; reopening of the comment period.

-We, the U.S. Fish and Wildlife Service (Service), announce a 6-month extension of the final determination of whether to list the northern long-eared bat (Myotis septentrionalis) as endangered.
-We also reopen the comment period on the proposed rule to list the species.
-We are taking this action based on substantial disagreement regarding the sufficiency or accuracy of the available data relevant to our determination regarding the proposed listing, making it necessary to solicit additional information by reopening the comment period for 60 days.
+We, the U.S. Fish and Wildlife Service (Service), announce a 6-month extension of the final determination of whether to list the Louisiana pinesnake (Pituophis ruthveni) as a threatened species.
+We also reopen the comment period on the proposed rule to list the species for an additional 30 days.
+We are taking this action based on substantial disagreement regarding available information related to the interpretation of the available survey data used to determine the Louisiana pinesnake's status and trends.
 Comments previously submitted need not be resubmitted as they are already incorporated into the public record and will be fully considered in the final rule.
-We will publish a listing determination on or before April 2, 2015.
+We will submit a final listing determination to the Federal Register for publication on or before April 6, 2018.

-The comment period end date is August 29, 2014.
+The comment period for the proposed rule published October 6, 2016 (81 FR 69454), is reopened.
+We will accept comments received or postmarked on or before November 6, 2017.
 If you comment using the Federal eRulemaking Portal (see ADDRESSES), you must submit your comments by 11:59 p.m.
 Eastern Time on the closing date.

 Start Further Info